Characterization of alpha and beta interactions in liquid xenon: Electric field configuration

 \subsection{Electrode design}

 The electrodes should provide a high homogeneity of the electric field while having the maximum possible optical transparency in order to maximize the collection of photons.
-A study with an electric field simulation allows to evaluate how the field homogeneity is influenced by different design choices of the electrodes.
+The influence of the electrode design onto the homogeneity of the electric field is evaluated using the detector field simulation.
+The electrodes are modeled, as the rest of the detector, in three dimensions assuming a rectangular wire cross-section.
 The influence on the optical transparency is estimated using the geometrical coverage.
 0.02cm

-Electrodes made from parallel wires showed in the simulation a slightly higher field uniformity when compared to an hexagonal shaped electrode having the same geometrical coverage.
+For the same geometrical coverage, electrodes made from parallel wires allow for a more narrow pitch, which in turn leads to a slightly higher field uniformity when compared to an hexagonal shaped electrode having the same geometrical coverage.
 However, given its higher mechanical stability, the hexagonal design has been favored for the HeXe setup.
-For these electrodes, several combinations of the hexagonal cell spacing (pitch, p) and wire thickness (d) were compared within ranges of $\mathrm{p} = \left[1\,\mathrm{mm},\,..., 10\,\mathrm{mm}\right]$ and $\mathrm{d} = \left[0.1\,\mathrm{m m},\,..., 1\,\mathrm{m m}\right]$ respectively.
+For these electrodes, several combinations of the short diagonal length of the hexagonal cells (pitch, p) and wire thickness (d) were compared within ranges of $\mathrm{p} = \left[1\,\mathrm{mm},\,..., 10\,\mathrm{mm}\right]$ and $\mathrm{d} = \left[0.1\,\mathrm{m m},\,..., 1\,\mathrm{m m}\right]$ respectively.
 0.02cm

-Figure\,\ref{fig:Efield_pitches} compares the simulated magnitude of the electric field as a function of the $z$-coordinate for two choices of the electrode design.
+Figure\,\ref{fig:Efield_pitches} compares the simulated magnitude of the electric field as a function of the $z$-coordinate for the two types of electrodes that have also been tested in the HeXe TPC.
 The lines indicate the median of the absolute value of the electric field, whereas the shaded regions show the range of 68\% field deviation within each slice along the height of the active volume.

 The field that would be exerted by electrodes made from solid plates is shown in black.
 Since in this case there would be no field leakage through the electrodes, it can be regarded as the limiting case of best achievable field homogeneity with the setup.
 The residual inhomogeneities of about 2.1\% are then due to stray fields which are not compensated by the field-shaping rings.
 Compared to this ideal case, hexagonal electrodes with a pitch of 1\,mm (blue line) show only a small amount of additional field inhomogeneities of 2.2\% while each electrode allows for a light transmission of 79.7\% at the same time.
 For electrodes having a pitch of 6\,mm (red line), this transparency increases to 96.7\%, however the field also becomes significantly less uniform (29.5\%).
 This holds true for homogeneity along the z-direction as well as in the x-y direction.
 The transparencies of the hexagonal electrodes are estimated as the ratio between the uncovered surface and the total surface of the grids.
 Note that by this approximation any dependence on the direction of the incoming light is not considered.
 0.02cm